dogweather/forkful/content/en/c-sharp/good-coding-practices/organizing-code-into-functions.md

 lastmod: '2024-03-13T22:45:00.094340-06:00'
 model: gpt-4-1106-preview
 summary: "Chunking code into functions is like sorting LEGO bricks into bins\u2014\
-  it makes finding and using them easier.
-We do this to avoid repetition, to simplify\u2026"
+  it makes finding and using them easier."
 title: Organizing code into functions
 weight: 18
 ---